 This session is open to all JMM attendees.
 Panelists include Pamela Barnett, University of Pennsylvania.
 Harrison Bray, University of Michigan, Ann Arbor, Piper Harron, University of Hawaii, Manoa, Autumn Kent, University of Wisconsin, Madison, and other panelists to be announced.
 Talia Fernos, University of North Carolina Greensboro will be the panel moderator. https://sites.google.com/site/awmpanel2019/

 Business Meeting, Wednesday, 3:45–4:15 pm.
-Chairs: Ami Radunskaya, AWM President, and Ruth Hass, AWM President Elect.
+Chairs: Ami Radunskaya, AWM President, and Ruth Haas, AWM President Elect.

 Workshop Poster Presentations and Reception, Friday, 5:00–6:15 pm.
 AWM will conduct its workshop poster presentations by women graduate students.
 AWM seeks volunteers to serve as mentors for workshop participants.
 If you are interested, please contact the AWM office at email@example.com.
 This session is open to all JMM attendees.Organizers for these presentations are Sarah Witherspoon, Texas A&M University, Liz Vivas, Ohio State University, and Matilde Lalin, Université de Montréal.
 The Posting Judging Coordinator is Emilie Wiesner, Ithaca College.

-Reception, Wednesday, 9:30–11:00 pm.
-See the listing in the Social Events, section of the announcement.
+Reception and Awards Presentation, Wednesday, 9:30–11:00 pm.
+See the listing in Social Events.

 Haynes-Granville-Browne Session of Presentations by Recent Doctoral Recipients in the Mathematical Sciences, Friday, 1:00–4:00 pm.
-Organized by Edray Goins, Purdue University/NAM.
+Organized by Edray Goins, Pomona College.

 Cox-Talbot Address, to be given Friday after the banquet by Talithia Williams, Harvey Mudd College, A Seat at the Table: Equity and Social Justice in Mathematics Education.
 See details about the banquet on Friday in the “Social Events” section.

 Panel Discussion: NAM 2019-2069: Where Do We Go from Here?, Saturday, 9:00–9:50 am.
 The moderator for this panel will be Duane Cooper, Morehouse.
-Panelists are Robert Bozeman, Morehouse College, Shea Burns, North Carolina A&T State University, Robin Wilson, California State Polytechnic University, Pomona, and Shelby Wilson, Morehouse College.
+Panelists are Robert Bozeman, Morehouse College, Shea Burns, North Carolina A&T State University, and Shelby Wilson, Morehouse College.

 Business Meeting, Saturday, 10:00–10:50 am.